seanhess/seanhess.github.com/_posts/2013-10-14-angularjs-directive-design.md

 {% endraw %}
 {% endhighlight %}

-First we use `=` on the `scope:` settings to make `scope.toggle` availabe within our directive.
+First we use `=` on the `scope:` settings to make `scope.toggle` available within our directive.
 Anywhere in our directive, `scope.toggle` reads and writes to whatever the user set in the attribute.

 {% highlight js %}
 app.directive('toggle', function() {